-About The International Research and Applications Project (IRAP): Integrating Climate Information and Decision Processes for Regional Climate Resilience
+About The International Research and Applications Project (IRAP)

-The NOAA International Research and Applications Project (IRAP) supports activities that link climate research and assessments to practical risk management, the creation of early warning systems, and development and adaption challenges.
+The NOAA International Research and Applications Project (IRAP) supports activities designed to link research and assessments to practical risk management challenges in regions where weather and climate affect U.S. interests at home and abroad.

 What is IRAP?

-The IRAP team, supported by NOAA and USAID, is co-led by the International Research Institute for Climate and Society (IRI) and the University of Arizona.
-Members of the project group bring to the table a diverse suite of expertise spanning the physical and social sciences, as well as experts in training, policy development and analysis, regional knowledge, development, communications and outreach.
-The IRAP team itself is anticipated to provide a boundary function, providing a range of research-based activities linking basic climate science to impacts and decision-making needs.
-It will connect the synthesis, interpretation and translation of physical climate information, including monitoring and prediction capabilities, with interdisciplinary applications research on impacts, vulnerabilities and decision making needs and capabilities of information users, and the enhancement of the institutional and technical capacity for the application of climate information to support proactive planning and response.
+The current IRAP team is co-led by the International Research Institute for Climate and Society (IRI) and the University of Arizona.
+Members of this innovative, multi-institutional research group bring to the table a diverse suite of expertise spanning the physical and social sciences, as well as experts in training, policy development and analysis, regional knowledge, development, communications and outreach.
+The IRAP team itself serves a boundary function, providing a range of research-based activities linking basic climate science to impacts and decision-making needs.

 Where Does IRAP Work?